brimstone/go-shellcode/README.md

 =========

 This is a program to run shellcode as its own process, all from memory.
 This was written to defeat anti-virus detection.
+This is now getting detected as VirTool:Win32/Shrine.A.
+Use a tool like [garble](https://github.com/burrowers/garble) to obfuscate the binary to defeat static analysis.
+Change the code yourself to defeat behavior analysis.

 Usage
 =====